albin-mema/Riva_elixir/packages/riva_ash/patterns.md

-# Riva Ash Application Architectural Patterns
+# Reservation System Architectural Patterns

-This document outlines the key architectural patterns used in the Riva Ash application.
+This document outlines the key architectural patterns used in the Reservation System application.
 These patterns provide a consistent approach to solving common problems and ensure maintainability, scalability, and clarity across the codebase.

 ## How to Contribute to Architectural Patterns

-We welcome contributions to improve and extend the architectural patterns used in the Riva Ash application.
+We welcome contributions to improve and extend the architectural patterns used in the Reservation System application.
 This section outlines the process for proposing new patterns, updating existing ones, and following documentation guidelines.

 > **Note**: For general code contributions, database changes, and development workflow, see the main project documentation: [README.md](../../README.md), [DEVELOPMENT_WORKFLOW.md](../../documentation/DEVELOPMENT_WORKFLOW.md), and [SETUP_GUIDE.md](../../documentation/SETUP_GUIDE.md).